Skip to main content

 A. Yes, if you are receiving a Centrelink payment you may be be eligible for support from the Leaving Violence Program if all of the eligibility criteria are met.

-A. Your support worker may be able to assist you with your application, however if they are unable to, please contact our friendly staff on 1800 2 LEAVE (v) or apply through the website leavingviolenceprogram.org.au
+A. Your support worker may be able to assist you with your application, however if they are unable to, please contact our friendly staff on 1800 2 LEAVE (1800 253 283) or apply through the website leavingviolenceprogram.org.au.

 A. No one will know you have accessed the Program unless you tell them.
 When you contact the Leaving Violence Program, you tell us how and when we can contact you safely, so that your enquiry remains confidential.